Eleni Antoniadou

-In September 2019 her credentials came under scrutiny after allegations of misrepresentation.
-This resulted in several Greek and international media investigating her claims, which have been proven to be false or, in some cases, exaggerated.
+She has changed her name to Dr Eleni Dimokidis.

 Background

 Early life and education

-Eleni Antoniadou was born in Thessaloniki, Greece in 1988.
-She studied Computer Science and Biomedical Informatics at the University of Central Greece and received a Master's degree in Nanotechnology and Regenerative Medicine from University College London.
+Eleni Antoniadou was born in 1988 in Thessaloniki, Greece.
+She studied Computer Science and Biomedical Informatics at the University of Central Greece and received a master's degree in Nanotechnology and Regenerative Medicine from University College London.

 Career

 She has been reported as being a scientist active in the fields of regenerative medicine, artificial organ bioengineering and space medicine.
 Antoniadou co-founded a company called Transplants without Donors.

 In 2014, she was included in the BBC's 100 Women, and in 2015 in Forbes 30 amazing women under 30.

 In 2016 she served as president of the 2nd regular annual convention of the European Health Parliament, which describes itself as a multidisciplinary movement to suggest solutions for health to the European Union policymakers.

 Toy maker Mattel produced a special edition Barbie doll with Antoniadou's image as part of their 60th anniversary Role Models series.
 The replica was the first time a Barbie doll portrayed a woman from Greece.
-The production of the doll was cancelled after allegations of misrepresentation surfaced in 2019.